 SEA\LNG is a multi-sector industry coalition, created to accelerate the widespread adoption of liquefied natural gas (LNG) as a marine fuel.
 Our vision is of a competitive global LNG value chain for cleaner maritime shipping by 2020

 SEA\LNG brings together key players in the value chain, including shipping companies, classification societies, ports, major LNG suppliers, LNG bunkering companies, infrastructure providers and OEMs (original equipment manufacturers), helping to break down the commercial obstacles to transform the localised use of LNG as a marine fuel into a global reality.
-Our current members include: ABS, Bureau Veritas, Carnival Corporation & plc, Clean Marine Energy, DNV GL, Eagle LNG Partners, ENGIE, Gas Natural Fenosa, GE, GTT, JAX LNG, Keppel Gas Technology, Lloyd’s Register, Marubeni Corporation, Mitsubishi Corporation, Mitsui & Co., Ltd., Novatek Gas & Power, NYK Line, Petronet LNG, Port of Rotterdam, Qatargas, Shell, Sumitomo Corporation, Total, TOTE Inc., Toyota Tsusho, Yokohama-Kawasaki International Port Corporation (YKIP), and Wärtsilä.
+Our current members include: ABS, Carnival Corporation & plc, Clean Marine Energy, DNV GL, Eagle LNG Partners, Exeno Yamamizu, Fearnleys, Gasum, GE, GTT, JAX LNG, Keppel Gas Technology, Lloyd’s Register, MAN Energy Solutions, Maritime & Port Authority of Singapore, Marubeni Corporation, Mitsubishi Corporation, Mitsui & Co., Ltd., Naturgy, Novatek Gas & Power, NYK Line, Petronet LNG, Port of Rotterdam, Qatargas, Shell, Société Générale, Sumitomo Corporation, Total, TOTE Inc., Toyota Tsusho, Uyeno Transtech, Wärtsilä and Yokohama-Kawasaki International Port Corporation (YKIP).
 SEA\LNG is guided by a board, which is led by chairman Peter Keller.
 Each member organisation commits mutually agreed human resources, data analysis and knowledge sharing in support of SEA\LNG initiatives and activities.

 The SEA\LNG coalition was established by Xynteo, a platform for galvanising leaders and catalysing ideas - and fusing them into new projects, for new growth.